This article was updated on June 22nd, 2023

-This article includes 10 pictures of Cushing’s disease in dogs to show the most commonly observed symptoms.
-Let’s review what Cushing’s disease is, and how it can affect dogs.
+This article presents 10 pictures of Cushing’s disease in dogs to illustrate its most common symptoms and discuss its impact on dogs.

 Pictures of Common Cushing’s Disease Symptoms

 Increased thirst and urination are some of the first symptoms owners notice at home before their dog is diagnosed with Cushing’s disease.

 Below is a picture of an Alaskan Klee Kai dog with Cushing’s disease.
 The redness seen on his coat is also due to the excess hormone secretions that are also caused by the disease.

 You may notice you are refilling the water bowl more often, or your dog needs frequent bathroom breaks.
 Of course, these symptoms don’t always mean Cushing’s; other diseases like diabetes or kidney disease can cause increased thirst too.